summarizing and graphing data in spss#

 This variable has a value of 1 where the case is included in the selection, and 0 where it is not.
 If you scroll through the table, you should see that cases where Year is between 1951 and 1980 have a 1, and a 0 where this is not true.

 Now, we can summarize the temperature and precipitation for those years, using descriptive statistics.
 Once again, open the Descriptive Statistics dialog and select the three temperature variables (Tmax, Tmean, and Tmin), plus the precipitation variable (Rain).
-When the tool finishes running, you should see the following table output in the Statistics Viewer window:

 the statistics viewer, with descriptive statistics for 1951 - 1980 shown.